Prescription (Scots law): Positive prescription of servitudes

 After the 20 year prescriptive period concludes, the existence of the servitude is beyond legal challenge.
 However, while the servitude may validly exist under Scots law,still may not be appear on the Land Register, as acquisition by prescription is one of the main exemptions from the requirements of registration of real rights.

-Positive Prescription of Public Rights of Way
+Positive prescription of public rights of way

-Public rights of way are capable of creation by prescription under the 1973 Act.
+Public rights of way are capable of creation by prescription under the Prescription and Limitation (Scotland) Act 1973.
 The requirements are: